judekurn/judekurn.github.io/docs/teach/digital_data_social_science.md

 ## Computing:
 All students need to bring their laptops to every class.
 Let me know if this is an issue.
 ## Software:
 Before coming to class, all students must install [Anaconda for Python 3.6](https://www.anaconda.com/download/) on your laptop.
 Anaconda will install most of Python pacakges for data science including Jupyter Notebook, which will be the "work space" for students in all lecture and tutorial sessions.
-As the lesson progresses, students will be asked to install other packages (e.g. metaknowledge, spaCy, gensim etc) as required.
+As the lesson progresses, students will be asked to install other packages (e.g. metaknowledge, spaCy, gensim, Louvain community detection etc) as required.

 **Important: All the computing we do in this course will be in Jupyter Notebooks**